tgirke/rcf/pages/manuals/manuals_linux-cluster_storage.md

 ---

 ## Dashboard
-HPCC cluster users are able to check on their home and bigdata storage usage from the [Dashboard Portal](https://dashboard.bioinfo.ucr.edu).
+HPCC cluster users are able to check on their home and bigdata storage usage from the [Dashboard Portal](https://dashboard.hpcc.ucr.edu).

 ## Home
-Home directories are where you start each session on biocluster and where your jobs start when running on the cluster.
+Home directories are where you start each session on the HPC cluster and where your jobs start when running on the cluster.
 This is usually where you place the scripts and various things you are working on.
 This space is very limited.
 Please remember that the home storage space quota per user account is 20 GB.

 Path                 | /rhome/`username`
 -------------------- | ----------------